88dots/cordova-plugin-memory-warning/README.md

 ## Usage Android

-__WARNING:__ on Android, the app's MainActivity.java file is replaced by one with hooks into Android memory warning events!
+__NOTE:__ on Android, your app's MainActivity.java file will be modified to add hooks into Android memory warning events!

 ```javascript
 // listen for 'memorywarning' events